Flathead Catfish

 Threat to biodiversity

-Introductions in other states resulted in large declines of native fish populations.
-Flatheads introduced in the Altamaha River in Georgia eliminated bullhead catfish and caused an 80 percent reduction in redbreast sunfish numbers.
-In coastal North Carolina rivers, flatheads have eliminated native catfish populations and were found to prey heavily on crayfish and shad.
-There is also concern that flatheads may prey heavily on crabs and young American eels.
+Introductions of the Flathead Catfish in other states have resulted in large declines of native fish populations.
+In the Altamaha River in Georgia, the Flathead Catfish eliminated Bullhead Catfish and caused an 80 percent reduction in Redbreast Sunfish numbers.
+In coastal North Carolina rivers, the Flathead Catfish has eliminated native catfish populations and was found to prey heavily on crayfish and shad.
+There is also concern that the Flathead Catfish may prey heavily on crabs and young American Eels.

 Economic costs

-Preliminary findings suggest flathead predation might hinder costly shad, sturgeon, American eel, and striped bass restoration efforts in the Delaware Estuary.
+Preliminary research suggests that predation by the Flathead Catfish might hinder costly shad, sturgeon, American Eel, and Striped Bass restoration efforts in the Delaware Estuary and Chesapeake Bay tributaries.

 Health risks

-Like other predacious fish, flathead meat tends to accumulate contaminants such as PCBs (poly chlorinated biphenyls).
-For this reason, the Commonwealth of Pennsylvania advises eating no more than one meal a month of flatheads caught in the lower Schuylkill River.
-More tissue testing is needed to determine the safety of eating flatheads from other areas.
+Like other predacious fish, the Flathead Catfish can accumulate contaminants such as PCBs (polychlorinated biphenyls) in its tissue.
+For this reason, the Commonwealth of Pennsylvania advises eating no more than one meal a month of Flathead Catfish caught in the lower Schuylkill River and lower Susquehanna River.
+More tissue testing is needed to determine the safety of eating this fish from other areas.

 Prevention & Control